 About: I am a freelance photographer and a National Geographic Explorer based in Saint Louis and Mumbai whose work explores the themes of cultural assimilation, the human condition, and the environment through documentary photography.
-My photography has been published with various media outlets including, The New York Times, The Guardian, NPR, Bloomberg News, ESPN, ProPublica, The Washington Post, and Forbes.
+My photography has been published with various media outlets including, The New York Times, The Guardian, Le Monde, NPR, Bloomberg News, ESPN, ProPublica, The Washington Post, Forbes, and other publication.

 I am a Missouri Photo Workshop, Eddie Adams Workshop, and The Kalish Workshop Alumna.
 I have worked as a staff photojournalist for the Columbia Missourian and as a coordinator at the Pictures of the Year International and College Photographer of the Year.
 My personal history and cultural identity have always influenced both the issues that draw me as a visual journalist and the work itself.